dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-blameless-postmortems.md

 Do you remember Bob Ross?

 Bob Ross was (and still is) an icon to many Americans.
-He hosted a program on PBS called _The Joy of Painting_ in which he would paint a new painting every episode, usually of a serence landscape.
+He hosted a program on PBS called _The Joy of Painting_ in which he would paint a new painting every episode, usually of a serene landscape.

 Ross was known (at least on TV) for being soft-spoken and had a mentality to his painting that has lived on as his legacy.
 To him, you didn't make mistakes; you made "happy little accidents."